byuflowlab/Atmosphere.jl/README.md

 and are found in the temp_presfit() function.

-The atmospheretable, and temp_prestable operate similarly, but use the actual, linearized, 1976 standard atmosphere tables (see NASA archive: https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/19770009539.pdf) rather than a single equation fit.
+The atmospheretable, and temp_prestable() operate similarly, but use the actual, linearized, 1976 standard atmosphere tables (see NASA archive: https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/19770009539.pdf) rather than a single equation fit.

+The density(), viscosity(), and speedofsound() functions calculate their namesakes.

 ## Wind